How to recycle electronics in Wisconsin

 List of registered E-Cycle Wisconsin collection sites and mail-back programs

-If there is no E-Cycle Wisconsin collection site near you, or you have a large quantity of devices and need to work directly with a recycler, the following resources can help.
-In addition, some electronics, such as cell phones, are often recycled at retail stores, and some electronics manufacturers offer mail-back programs for their brands of electronics.
+While some E-Cycle Wisconsin collection sites accept from business or nonprofits, if there isn't one near you or you have a large quantity of devices and need to work directly with a recycler, the following resources can help.

 Reuse and resale options